cn-mm/BioNLP/README.md

 There are 6000 tweets for training the dataset.
 There are 10000 tweets.
 Training and validation data contain tweets labelled as informative or uniformative.

+Train labels were not made available therefore only val accuracies were evaulated.

 ## We used the following approaches
-1. Gaussian Bayes
+1. Gaussian Bayes:
 	Training Accuracy - 0.956	Validation accuracy - 0.6735
-2. Logistic Regression
+2. Logistic Regression:
 Training Accuracy - 0.9819	Validation accuracy - 0.7993
-3. RNN with LSTM
+3. RNN with LSTM:
 Training Accuracy - 0.9442 	Validation Accuracy - 0.8248
-4. RNN with pre trained GloVe word embeddings
+4. RNN with pre trained GloVe word embeddings:
 Training Accuracy - 0.9221	Validation Accuracy - 0.8841
-5. BERT
+5. BERT:
 Training Accuracy - 0.99	Validation Accuracy - 0.97